capistrano/rvm/README.md

 ## Custom tasks which rely on RVM/Ruby

 When building custom tasks which need a the corrent ruby and gemset, all you have to do is run the `rvm:hook` task before your own task.
-This will create the necessary wrappers and handles the execution of the ruby-related commands.
+This will handle the execution of the ruby-related commands.
 This is only necessary if your task is *not* *after* the `deploy:starting` task.

     before :my_custom_task, 'rvm:hook'

-The hook can be called multiple times per `cap` run - it only creates the wrappers once.

 ## Contributing